 When that feeling of hopelessness is at its greatest, people who have depression need help more than ever.
 The Operation Reach Out app is designed specifically for veterans, but can provide help for anyone depressed or suicidal.
 Download this mental health app and store emergency contact information in it.
 Then, when you feel at your lowest, you can easily contact help.
 The app also comes with preloaded numbers to suicide prevention hotlines and several helpful videos.

-Meditation and Mindfulness Mental health Apps for depression
+✅ Meditation and Mindfulness Mental Health Depression Apps

 Headspace is targeted to anyone who wants to learn meditation to reduce anxiety and stress and improve their attention and awareness.
 It is good for beginners to establish a regular meditative routine.
 The skills taught include mindfulness and cognitive diffusion, breathing exercises, and different meditation practices.